JournalismAI/AutomatingVisuals/what-we-learned/README.md

 This Github repository for **Euchre** is just one building block of what could become a larger pipeline to automatically generate relevant images for news content.

 Following the [ReadMe instructions](https://github.com/JournalismAI/AutomatingVisuals/blob/master/README.md), you can download and install the program that allows you to combine a short phrase or headline from a story with a background image to make a composite image.
-This can be done manually via a web interface, or you may choose to further automate by using HTTP GET or POST requests.
+This can be done manually via a web interface, or you may further automate with HTTP GET or POST requests.

-## BUT FIRST, WHY?
+## But first, why?

-The drudgery of generic images is especially rampant in real estate coverage, which is a beat where both our media companies are also experimenting with AI generated texts.
+The drudgery of generic images is especially rampant in real estate coverage, which is a beat where both our media companies are also experimenting with AI-generated texts.

 When [Gannett](https://www.gannett.com/) and [McClatchy](https://www.mcclatchy.com/), two leading local media organizations based in the U.S., first came together nearly 6 months ago at the start of the [2022 JournalismAI Fellowship Programme](https://www.lse.ac.uk/media-and-communications/polis/JournalismAI/Fellowship-Programme), the why was clear: **We needed a better solution for generating relevant and compelling images for stories that are difficult to illustrate.**